niolabs/docs/docs/api/blocks_types.md

 ## Add API ##

-When n.io starts up, it discovers and adds all the block types in the project.
-If you want to add a new block to an already runnning n.io instance, you can do that with the Add API.
-Once the block code is added to the project directory, use the following request to load it into the running n.io instance:
+When {{ book.product }} starts up, it discovers and adds all the block types in the project.
+If you want to add a new block to an already runnning {{ book.product }} instance, you can do that with the Add API.
+Once the block code is added to the project directory, use the following request to load it into the running {{ book.product }} instance:

     curl -XPUT 'http://localhost:8181/blocks_types/Logger' --user 'Admin:Admin'

 ## Update API ##

-When n.io starts up, it discovers and adds all the block types in the project.
-When block code is changed in a project (likely as a result of upgrading to a newer version of the block) to an already runnning n.io instance, the running n.io instance needs to be told to use that new updated code.
+When {{ book.product }} starts up, it discovers and adds all the block types in the project.
+When block code is changed in a project (likely as a result of upgrading to a newer version of the block) to an already runnning {{ book.product }} instance, the running {{ book.product }} instance needs to be told to use that new updated code.
 You can do that with the Update API.
-Once the new block code is updated in the project directory, use the following request to load it into the running n.io instance:
+Once the new block code is updated in the project directory, use the following request to load it into the running {{ book.product }} instance:

     curl -XPUT 'http://localhost:8181/blocks_types/Logger' --user 'Admin:Admin'